Project Management Basics

 Part 1.
 The One-Page Project Charter

 Before any project starts, write a one-page charter.
-It does not need to be formal or polished.
-It needs to answer five questions in writing: What is the project goal in one sentence?
+It needs to answer five questions in writing.
+What is the project goal in one sentence?
 What is in scope and what is explicitly out of scope?
 What are the key milestones and their dates?
 Who approves decisions when the team is split?
 What does success look like at the end?
+Use the free Project Charter Workbook to build yours in under 20 minutes.
+Get every key stakeholder to agree on the answers before work begins.
+This single document prevents the majority of scope disputes, timeline arguments, and stakeholder conflicts that derail projects.
+Read the full breakdown in What Is a Project Charter and Why Every Project Needs One.

 Part 2.
 The 15-Minute Daily Sprint

-Every morning before any meetings or reactive work, spend 15 minutes on three questions: What moved forward yesterday?
+Every morning before any meetings or reactive work, spend 15 minutes on three questions.
+What moved forward yesterday?
 What are the three most important tasks for today?
 Is there anything blocked that needs to be escalated today?
+Write the answers down.
+Send a one-line proactive update to your key stakeholders.
+Use the free 15-Minute Daily Sprint tool to run this system every morning.
+It takes 15 minutes and eliminates most of the follow-up questions you receive throughout the day.

 Part 3.
 The Weekly Progress Dashboard